 1. Wide sidewalks are provided on all streets, with additional space gained by set back ground floor facades.
 2. A new mid-block North/South lane connects Chatham to Discovery and links to the planned mid-block route south towards Chinatown.
-3. Artisan Alley connects the lane to Street Meet Square, leading to Store Street and ultimately the harbour path.
-4. The new Flour and Rice Alley directs pedestrian access to the harbourfront via the Harbour Concourse.
-Universal access from Store Street down to the waterfront will be provided via a publicly accessible elevator located along the route.
+3. Artisan Alley connects the lane to Street Meet Square, leading to Store Street and ultimately the harbour path, via the new concourse.
+4. The new concourse allows direct pedestrian access to the harbourfront.
 5. The new Harbour Pathway connects the concourse to the existing pathway leading south.
-6. An existing land dedication at the rear of Value Village anticipates connection to the Harbour Pathway.
-7. If industry no longer requires direct harbour access and onsite uses are compatible with public access, the Harbour Pathway could continue north along the harbour edge.
-This statutory right-of-way (SRW) will be opened for public use when this area is no longer being used for industrial purposes.
+6. The breezeway between the heritage buildings will provide semi-public access to Discovery Square.
+7. From the new access routes, people will be able to observe the marine industrial activity on and adjacent to the harbour.
+8. Universal access from Store Street down to the waterfront will be provided via a publicly accessible elevator located adjacent to the Harbour Concourse and Discovery Square.
+9. An existing land dedication at the rear of Value Village anticipates connection to the Harbour Pathway.
+10. If industry no longer requires direct harbour access and onsite uses are compatible with public access, the Harbour Pathway could continue north along the harbour edge.
+This statutory right-of-way (SRW) will be opened for public use when the zoning is amended to exclude heavy industrial and marine industrial uses.
 In the meantime, the extension of the Harbour Pathway is routed around the working harbour edge to encourage and facilitate the possible return to the site of marine industrial or commercial industry that has long been absent.